philcappelli/Wildfront/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

-A Mac computer running macOS.
+- A Mac computer running macOS Somona.
-Xcode, Apple's integrated development environment.
+- Xcode 15, Apple's integrated development environment.
-A basic understanding of Swift and SwiftUI.
+- An iOS 17 compatible device or simulator for running the application.

 ## Installation
 Clone this repository to your local machine using your favorite Git client or by running this command in your terminal: